 Plus Easy Day products do not add any scents or perfumes which can also cause allergic reactions.

-How muck liquid can the easy day heavy flow absorb without getting wet to the touch?
+How much liquid can the easy day heavy flow absorb without feeling wet to the touch?

 Our unique combination of cotton, non woven, and SAP eliminates this problem.